Anonymize-me/ProSci2025-appx/README.md

 Images used in the paper in original or high quality format.

 ### Luminance
-Screen patures used to compute the global luminance (for the control of luminance during the data collection).
+Screen captures used to compute the global luminance (for the control of luminance during the data collection).

 ### Models Img
 Images of models designed for the experiment.